rtsaad/CarND-Path-Planning-Project/README.md

 double N = (target_dist/(.02*ref_vel));
 ```

-Finally, the final part is to compute the coordinates from spline and shift back its orientation.
+Finally, the final part is to compute the coordinates from spline and shift its orientation back.

 ```cpp